 For several reasons we really like Pickleball Central’s article on building pickle court, so we show it in the browser insert below, and we also include a full link to it here.
 You may notice that the Bend Pickleball Club and AJ are quoted in the article, so maybe those are the two reasons we like it…LOL!
 Actually, it gives a great deal of pertinent information ranging the gauntlet from taping out and marking temporary pickle court to building a full complex of courts.

 The article may a little easier to read off the full link above, but the insert below could serve as a “live preview” so you can decide if it’s what you are looking for.

 Besides the above, there are a few other considerations when it comes to court construction.
-Other than the Dimensions piece, all pertain to permanent outdoor court construction only.
+Other than the Dimensions piece, all pertain to permanent outdoor pickle court construction only.
 (We don’t yet have a lot of experience building indoor courts except to arrange for multi-use of already existing indoor facilities at Senior Centers, Boys and Girls Clubs and the like.)
 Note that our focus is often more practical (e.g. how many gates do you really need on your gated courts and why?) than it is technical (e.g what gauge fencing are the best gates constructed of?):

 Once you have got all of your requirements together, you will need to communicate with your chosen contractors.
-Below are our examples of how we, in an HOA project, communicated our requirements.This particular project was the conversion of four old asphalt tennis courts to a multi-use sports complex which includes four pickleball courts, a multi-use court (volleyball, badminton and pickleball), a basketball half-court area, a “practice backboard” area and two new tennis courts.
+Below are our examples of how we, in an HOA project, communicated our requirements.This particular project was the conversion of four old asphalt tennis courts to a multi-use sports complex which includes four pickle court, a multi-use court (volleyball, badminton and pickleball), a basketball half-court area, a “practice backboard” area and two new tennis courts.
 We asked for two bids from each contractor; one for post-tensioned concrete, the other for asphalt.
 We ultimately chose asphalt.